Abecorn and Wayne Streets

 Pulaski Square was designed in 1837 and named in honor of Count Casimir Pulaski of Poland, the highest ranking foreign officer to die in the American Revolution.
 Pulaski fell during the Siege of Savannah in 1779.

 Located on the square: The house of Confederate hero Francis S. Bartow

 ABERCORN AND ST. JULIAN STREETS

 Reynolds Square was designed in 1733 and named for Georgia's first Royal Governor, John Reynolds.
-In the center stands a monument to Reynolds, the founder of Methodism and the Anglican minister to the colony in 1736.
+In the center stands a monument to John Wesley, the founder of Methodism and the Anglican minister to the colony in 1736.